Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Image: Stefan Schweihofer from Pixabay

-Happy colors are those that make us feel joy, enthusiasm, and optimism.
+Happy colors are bright and uplifting colors that make us feel joy, enthusiasm, positivity, and optimism

 As an example, think about yellow, it is often associated with sunshine, happiness warmth, and positivity.